095056/Luis/Mirrors.md

 # Info for mirror maintainers

-On 10th of December 2022 we moved the main termux repo from Fosshost to another vps provider.
-After the move packages.termux.dev is accessible over both ipv4 and ipv6, and rsync can be used to mirror the main repos.
+On `10th` of December `2022` we moved the primary termux packages repository (https://packages.termux.dev) from FossHost to [Hetzner](https://www.hetzner.com/cloud).
+Now the repository is accessible over both IPv4 and IPv6, and `rsync` can be used to mirror the main repository.
 The page [How to mirror the official repositories](https://github.com/termux/termux-packages/wiki/How-to-mirror-the-official-repositories) has suggestions for how to mirror our repositories.

-unstable-packages, game-packages and science-packages have been merged into the main (termux-packages) repository and no longer have to be synced.
+The `unstable-packages`, `game-packages` and `science-packages` channels have been merged into the `termux-main` channel and do not need to be synced any longer.

 # Repositories and Mirrors